James N. Zahniser

 The largest and most poorly defined tribe of Deltocephalinae, Athysanini, may be difficult to separate from some other tribes in the key because it is so large, encompasses so much morphological diversity, and is not defined by any unique characters.
-We are currently undertaking a generic-level revision of this group (see below).

-Athysanini is the largest tribe of Deltocephalinae (~250 genera, ~2200 spp.) and has long been a "dumping ground" in which taxonomists have placed genera which retain the plesiomorphic or most common conditions of some characters (e.g. the "Y-shaped" connective) and lack the distinctive characters that define other tribes.
+Athysanini is the largest tribe of Deltocephalinae (~250 genera, ~2200 spp.) and has long been a "dumping ground" in which taxonomists have placed genera which retain the plesiomorphic or most common conditions of some characters and lack the distinctive characters that define other tribes.
 Thus, this tribe contains a mix of some related and some unrelated genera, and is itself not defined by any universally shared characters.
 Recent phylogenetic analyses of Deltocephalinae confirm that the tribe is highly polyphyletic.
 Part of the difficulty in understanding this group results from the apparent lack of known morphological characters that are able to define related groups of genera.
-This situtation may stem from one or more of several causes: 1) the world fauna has not been comprehensively reviewed or compared; 2) high degrees of character evolution and homoplasy have blurred historical signal of phylogenetic relationships among these and other leafhoppers; 3) deltocephaline leafhoppers historically underwent a period explosive radiation which did not permit morphological or molecular characters to stabilize.
-It is likely that all of these explanations play some role in the currently unclear taxonomy and evolution of this group.
+This situtation may stem from several causes: 1) the world fauna has not been comprehensively reviewed or compared; 2) high degrees of character evolution and homoplasy have blurred historical signal of phylogenetic relationships among these and other leafhoppers; 3) deltocephaline leafhoppers historically underwent a period rapid radiation which did not permit morphological or molecular characters to stabilize.
+It is likely that all of these explanations played some role in the currently unclear taxonomy and evolution of this group.
 In order to more fully understand the diversity and evolution of these leafhoppers, we are undertaking a comparative study of the genera of Athysanini.

 This project is funded by a grant from the National Science Foundation's Revisionary Syntheses in Systematics program.
 Our project, "Reclassification of the leafhopper subfamily Deltocephalinae (Hemiptera: Cicadellidae) with emphasis on the polyphyletic tribe Athysanini (DEB 0841612)" has the following goals: 1) examine the type species and when possible other representatives of all genera of Athysanini and unplaced genera of Deltocephalinae, score morphological characters to be used in an online interactive key to the world genera, and provide high quality images for a generic level revision of the tribe; 2) identify morphological characters that are able to diagnose generic groups, and potetnially recognize such groups in a revised classification; 3) review the tribes of Deltocephalinae, clarifying their current circumscriptions and defining characters and updating an existing online key to deltocephaline tribes; and 4) conduct a phylogenetic analysis of genera of Athysanini using the morphological data gathered.